 The ACL also governs cooling-off periods.
 They may apply to charities and not-for-profits when they engage in tactics like telemarketing, door-to-door selling or sales in public places and where there is a contract involved.
 In that case, they would have to provide a seven-day cooling-off period for the donator to exit the contract with no penalties.

 The ACL applies to charitable fundraising.
 Charities need to take care to ensure that they are honest with consumers about where they will apply the donations and make sure that they do not engage in misleading and deceptive conduct.
-If you are a charity or not-for-profit and have questions about complying with the ACL when running your fundraiser, get in touch with our consumer lawyers on 1300 544 755.
+If you are a charity or not-for-profit and want to find out more about the requirements of the ACL for charities, see the ACNC factsheet.

 Was this article helpful?